meta-space-org/playnetwork/README.md

 6. Hit "Create Room"
 7. Enjoy

-To join, open another tab with launched game, and use Room ID for joining.
+To join, open another tab with launched game use Room ID for joining.

 # Debugging

-You can run server with a debugger: `npm run debug`, then open Chrome, and navigate to `chrome://inspect`, and then click on `Open dedicated DevTools for Node`.
+You can run server with a debugger: `npm run debug`, then open Chrome and navigate to `chrome://inspect`, then click on `Open dedicated DevTools for Node`.

-You can use breakpoints and debug the same way as client side pages.
+You can use breakpoints and debug the same way as client side.

 ### Level Data

-Level (hierarchy) is stored on the server, and is sent to client when it connectes to the room.
+Level (hierarchy) is stored on the server, and is sent to client when it connects to the room.
 For demo purposes, you can use "Save Level" button while using Launcher, it will load scene hierarchy, and send to server.
 For demo purposes we save it to the file, but database could be a better fit.

 In order to find scene ID: